Corporate social responsibility

 Armed Forces Covenant

-For these provisions Saab UK is proud to have been awarded a Silver Employer Recognition Scheme Award.
+For these provisions Saab UK is proud to have been awarded a Gold Employer Recognition Scheme Award.

 Charitable giving and sponsorship

 Saab UK has for many years actively sponsored armed forces sports such as rugby, winter pentathlon, downhill skiing and bobsleigh, facilitating access to these sports, and the beneficial experiences they bring to our armed forces personnel.
 In addition to these core activities, we sponsor unit-level activities amongst our installed base users.
 Many of our staff volunteer for military charities and we provide them with additional paid leave to facilitate their endeavours.

 Saab UK was one of the initial signatories to the Women in Defence Charter when it was established in September 2019.
 We are committed to the charter’s goal of 30% female representation in the business by 2030.

 Within Saab we also have our own targets.
 Saab’s pledge sits at 25% female representation by 2025.
 These goals help us to measure the impact of our hiring and ensure a diverse and fair workplace.
 The global Saab business doubled its share of women in managing roles between within a 7 year period.

 Our business actively complies with international and British best practice including modern slavery, taxation, Cyber Essentials Plus and the Prompt Payment Code.